 Contributions are recognized as revenue when they are unconditionally communicated.
 Grants represent contributions if resource providers receive no value in exchange for the assets transferred.
 Cash contributions are recognized when the donor makes a promise to give; that is, in substance, an unconditional promise.
 Conditional promises to give are recognized when the conditions on which they depend are substantially met.
 Cash contributions are recorded at their fair value as support without donor restrictions or support with donor restrictions, depending on the absence or existence of donor-imposed restrictions as applicable.
-Contributions with donor restrictions are reported as an increase in support without donor restrictions if the restrictions have been met in the current period.
+Contributions with donor restrictions are reported as an increase in support without donor restrictions have been met in the current period.
 If the restrictions have not been met by year end, the amount is reported as an increase in support with donor restrictions.
-When the restriction is met, the amount is shown as a reclassification of support with donor restrictions to support without donor restrictions.
+When the restriction is met, the amount is shown as a reclassification of support with donor restrictions to support without donor restrictions and reported in the consolidated statements of activities as net assets released from restrictions.